Generation Tux launches into physical commerce - ExBulletin

 Diving brief:

-- The showroom will feature the Fit Model brand, which uses data and artificial intelligence to understand customer measurements and desired fit, according to a company press release.
+The showroom will feature the brand's Fit model, which uses data and artificial intelligence to understand a customer's measurements and desired fit, according to a company press release.
 The brand also offers a Look Builder, which helps consumers pair their rentals with accessories and socks, as well as its Color Recommendations system in which customers enter desired accent and highlight colors to match products that match their desired look.

 Dive overview:

-The Generation Tuxs Columbus showroom will serve as a hub for local wedding planners and community events, and offer clients the opportunity to work with stylists who can provide styling advice and consultations.
+Generation Tux's Columbus showroom will serve as a hub for local wedding planners and community events, and offer clients the opportunity to work with stylists who can provide styling advice and consultations.

-Showrooms take Generation Tuxs products offline, allowing customers to touch and feel the items in person.
-The company's products are private label, which allows us to offer higher quality products at a better price, Zimmer said.
+The showrooms take Generation Tux products offline, allowing customers to touch and feel the items in person.
+The company's products are private label, “which allows us to offer higher quality products at a better price,” Zimmer said.

 But Zimmer believes Generation Tux's integration of technology into the shopping experience will allow it to differentiate itself from its competitors.